doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemsBulkCreate**
 > \Swagger\Client\Model\BulkResult itemsBulkCreate($body, $hashid, $name)

-Creates items in bulk
+Creates a bulk of item in the index.

-Creates an array of items in a single bulk operation
+Creates an array of items in the index in a single bulk operation.

 ### Example
 ```php